 Waymo's suit alleges that former employee Levandowski stole 14,000 files full of self-driving trade secrets when he moved on to found his own self-driving vehicle company, Otto, which Uber later acquired for $680 million.

 While Levandowski will no longer be able to work on one of the most important sensors for self-driving cars, an Uber spokesperson told CNBC that it is pleased it can continue on its overall technology.

 The ruling did not shut down Uber's self-driving vehicle lab entirely, which would likely have been a major blow as the company is betting its current ride services network will eventually rely on self-driving cars.

 On Monday Waymo signed a deal with Lyft, Uber's main USA competitor, to test its self-driving technology.

-On Thursday, Alsup also referred the allegations to prosecutors to review for a possible criminal case.
+On Thursday, Alsup also referred the allegations to prosecutors to review for a possible

 The company inked a deal with General Motors past year to test autonomous vehicles in the U.S.

 Most major automakers and several other technology firms have been stepping up efforts on autonomous driving in recent years, contending these systems will eliminate the vast majority of road accidents.
 "Waymo has also sufficiently shown, for purposes of the instant motion only, that the 14,000-plus purloined files likely contain at least some trade secrets, and that some provisional relief is warranted while this case progresses toward trial".